staplesad/noise_monitor_js/progress_notes.md

 * data from api contains 210 entries for "time" but ends at an earlier time than expected from number of entries. -- there was repeated sequence in the time array returned by the api - 1:00 - 1:55

+* update function wasn't working- think input event listener wasn't firing changed it so onchange is in html and call update

+* ```unsolved``` now showTime isn't working and console.log does not seem to be working either.

+* ```unsolved``` data loading sign no longer appearing ....

+* possibly fixed both above by moving script down to bottom of body but not sure as cors.io is overloaded.

 ## Timeline
 1. 13/10/17